jgarcia1599/3D_how/README.md

 # 3D_how
-A project sponsored by the Dhakira Centre of Heritage Studies at NYUAD.
+A project sponsored by the <a href="https://nyuad.nyu.edu/en/research/centers-labs-and-projects/dhakira-center-for-heritage-studies-in-the-uae.html"> Dhakira Centre of Heritage Studies</a> at NYUAD.

 # Comands